dcwangmit01/openvpn-ubiquiti/README.md

 * Generates Server Certs
 * Generates Client Cert
 * Generates OpenVPN Peer Certs
-  ** Creates OpenVPN config files with certs inline for easy distribute
+  * Creates OpenVPN config files with certs inline for easy distribute

 It outputs CA related files to ./ca, and the various certificates under the ./certs directory.

+Furthermore, instructions for configuring OpenVPN on Ubiquity EdgeOS Routers and OpenVPN clients are included as well.

 ## Install the PreReqs